amaliujia/StoneDB/README.md

 a. encapsulate all necessary socket functions into ossSocket.

+b. coding and compiling source code of server and client.

 b. send requests from client to server.

 c. server can handle requests from different clients through multithreading.